aya-soghayyer/Mastering-JavaScript-in-20-Days/Day11.md

 ## Lesson Summary
-in this lesson, I've learned about many topics : flow and typescript
+In this lesson, I've learned about many topics : flow and typescript
 - [ts vs flow](https://cdn-blog.scalablepath.com/uploads/2022/12/flow-vs-typscript-key-features.png)
 - TypeScript and Flow are similar tools that focus on the same problem: JavaScript's lack of static types.
 - js is not interpreted language.
-- js is excute at compile time and run time.
+- js is executed at compile time and run time.
-- declare two variables with the same name and different scopes call shadowing.
+- declare two variables with the same name and different scopes called shadowing.
 - Undefined variable means a variable has been declared but does not have a value.
 Undeclared variable means that the variable does not exist in the program at all.
-- source reference : calling a stuff or function or variable or element in the globale scope.
+- source reference: calling stuff or function or variable or element in the global scope.
-- target reference : declare a variable in the globale scope.
+- target reference: declare a variable in the global scope.
 - Benefits:
 1. Catch type-related mistakes
 2. Communicate type intent